Sanjay-coder-debug/Programming-Setup/README.md

      Step -3
-               - How to check React Setup is Working on Not
+               - How to check React Setup is Working on Not (make sure node and npm is already installed in your machine)

 			 - If cd Music/repo-name   or Music/repo-name/project-name